sonic-net/SONiC/doc/audit/security_auditing_HLD.md

   - An empty custom rules file, `custom_audit.rules`, will be provided under the `/usr/share/sonic/auditd/` directory.
   - Users will have permission to modify this file.
 - Modify the `/etc/audit/plugins.d/syslog.conf` file by setting `active = yes` to enable the forwarding of auditd logs to a syslog server.
+- Modify the `/lib/systemd/system/auditd.service` file by setting `CPUQuota=10%` to limit auditd service CPU usage.
+- Change `*_actions` to `SYSLOG` in the audit daemon configuration file (`etc/audit/auditd.conf`) to ensure that critical events (e.g., low disk space, disk full, or errors) are logged to SYSLOG
 - ConfigDB schema design, new AUDIT table in Config DB
 - YANG model
 - CLI commands to enable or disable all rules, with support for group-level fine-grained control: